Winter Driving Mistakes That Put You in Danger

 Ignoring the owner’s manual

 You can keep your owner’s manual buried in your glove box when the weather is nice, but Chevy warns that brushing it aside come winter would be a mistake.
 Dig out that owner’s manual and get up to speed on your car’s anti-lock brakes, traction control system, and four- or all-wheel-drive (if equipped) to make sure you are comfortable with how it all works.
 Don’t have the owner’s manual?
-Check the smartphone app for the brand, model, and year of your car.
+Check online for the brand, model and year of your car.

 Not changing your tires

 Driving in winter with regular tires can be a dangerous mistake, warn winter driving experts at both Chevy and BRAKES.
 Winter tires provide added traction in snow and ice, even for vehicles already equipped with four- or all-wheel drive.
 If you drive regularly in cold, harsh conditions, a set of winter tires may be a smart and safe investment because they use special rubber compounds that stay flexible in the cold, providing better grip and improved braking even in extreme weather.